 - Will create up to 15 permanent jobs at a local operations and maintenance facility

 If built, Emerson Creek Wind will have a capacity of up to 300 MW.
-Representing a private investment of about $615 million, Emerson Creek will benefit the economies of Erie and Huron Counties in the near term with construction jobs and local purchasing of materials and services.
+Representing a private investment of about $615 million, Emerson Creek will benefit the economies of Erie, Huron, and Seneca Counties in the near term with construction jobs and local purchasing of materials and services.
 In the long term, the project promises to bring sustained tax revenue to these counties for the local government and schools, as well as 30 years of local purchasing, employment, and investment.

-Rural Huron and Erie Counties were selected by Apex Clean Energy after a thorough examination of many candidate sites within Ohio for the following reasons:
+Rural Erie, Huron, and Seneca Counties were selected by Apex Clean Energy after a thorough examination of many candidate sites within Ohio for the following reasons:

 - Verified wind resource